Commercial Use Authorizations

 Formerly known as Guided Still Photography and Art Instruction

 How much does a CUA cost?

-The annual fee is $300 per CUA for each national park area listed in the application.
-Payment must be processed through Pay.gov.
+The application fee is $300 per CUA for each national park area listed in the application.
+Payment instructions are included on the application.

 The National Park Service is authorized to recover, associated management and administrative costs associated with CUAs.
 The CUA fee covers the costs of processing and administering your application as well as overseeing the operational, safety, and environmental requirements stipulated in the permit.